 As for liking guns, I get it.
 I own some myself.
 But I still want sensible laws and restrictions on who can buy them.
 We have to jump through a fair amount of hoops to get a driver’s license.
 Why?
 Because cars can kill.
 Hmm, I think there’s a comparison there somewhere.

 I know there are more pro-gun arguments, such as it’s already too late because there are more guns than people in the US, but my point is that all of our minds should be open to learning and certainly having civil discussion on the matter, with the subject at hand being allowed to be on the table.
-America is a Republic that mostly functions as a democracy.
-If the majority of Americans desire more gun control, why is it the minority, led by the NRA, allowed to impose their will on the rest of us?

 Anyway, my main contribution to the debate is to point out that the rest of the world is not as different as many Americans might think, and that we can learn from everyone, including those who live in other countries, perhaps even including shithole countries!